 1. Ait Benhaddou

 Ait Benhaddou is located near the Ouarzazate, a historical and UNESCO World Heritage site with scenic views of the desert.
 It was once a fort in the 10th century, but now it’s best known as an iconic movie filming location.
-Many Hollywood and other film industries have been in Ait Benhaddou to shoot a large number of films.
+Many Hollywood and other film industries have been to Ait Benhaddou to shoot a large number of films.

 You will love walking through the citadel, a maze-like structure that showcases the history of ancient people who lived in the area.
 Explore the multilevel dwellings livestock, and meet with merchants.
 Although it’s a popular location, it’s still peaceful and remote.
 You can explore the ruins, including old walls, towers, and ancient gates.
 The homes are built from mud but still, stand strong amidst the sandy desert.
 So, it is a kind of educational trip to the Ait Benhaddou.

 2. Koutoubia Mosque

 Koutoubia Mosque is the most famous landmark in Morocco.
 It is the symbol of Marrakech that attracts hundreds of people every week.
-Although Non-Muslims can’t enter the building because it is a holy place for Islamic believers, but they can see the tall minaret outside.
+However, Non-Muslims can’t enter the building because it is a holy place for Islamic believers, but they can see the tall minaret outside.
 The Koutoubia minaret can be seen from far away.
 The architecture of the mosque is breathtaking, and the minaret is made from red sandstone.

 The good news is that Non-Muslims can satisfy their eyes by roaming in the beautiful garden in the surrounding area of the mosque.
 We recommend seeing the ornate architecture and decorative details.